-The proposed footprint will impact on remaining natural veld (which will have to be cleared for the development).
+The original site (before illegal settlement) would have been covered with natural veld, although it is expected that even then, the veld would have been disturbed to some degree because of its proximity to the urban edge.
 According to the vegetation map of South Africa (2012), only one vegetation type will be impacted, namely Kalahari Karroid Shrubland, a vegetation type that is considered "Least Threatened" in terms of the revised national list of ecosystems that are threatened and in need of protection (2022).
-However, both the existing cemetery and the proposed extension are located in an area identified as critical biodiversity areas (CBA 2) within the 2016 Northern Cape critical biodiversity areas maps (Holness & Oosthuysen, 2016).
+The north-eastern corner of the site overlaps an ecological support area, associated with an unnamed river, which is a tributary to the Orange River.
+Although the river is relatively small, it is considered a National Freshwater Ecosystems Priority Areas River (NFEPA) based on the 2016 Northern Cape critical biodiversity areas maps (Holness & Oosthuysen, 2016).

-The DEA Screening tool report, identified various areas of potential environmental sensitivity, of which the following will be discussed in this report:
+The DEA National Web Based Environmental Screening Tool report for the footprint area, identified various areas of potential environmental sensitivity, of which the following will be discussed in this report:

-- The relative Animal species theme sensitivity is considered of medium sensitivity; - The relative Plant species theme sensitivity is considered of low sensitivity; - The relative Terrestrial Biodiversity theme sensitivity is considered of VERY HIGH SENSITIVITY.
+- The relative Animal species theme sensitivity is considered of high sensitivity; - The relative Aquatic biodiversity theme sensitivity is considered of low sensitivity; - The relative Plant species theme sensitivity is considered of low sensitivity; - The relative Terrestrial Biodiversity theme sensitivity is considered of very high sensitivity.

-The relative Aquatic theme (low sensitivity), Archaeological and cultural heritage theme (VERY HIGH SENSITIVITY) and Palaeontology theme (Medium sensitivity) are not discussed in this report.
+The relative Archaeological and cultural heritage theme (low sensitivity) and Palaeontology theme (medium sensitivity) are not discussed in this report.